 Pam has exhibited in numerous urban, traditional and site-specific exhibitions, alongside such artists as Damien Hirst, Tracy Emin and Peter Blake.
 The artist has shown worldwide in 6 major solo shows and over 100 group exhibitions in galleries, art fairs and museums.
 Her work continues to be collected by art buyers worldwide and is frequently commissioned by large brands and individuals including Mitsubishi Bank and Red Bull.

 Pam continues to exhibit in numerous charity exhibitions and supports causes including Teenage Cancer Trust, Big Issue and MTV Staying Alive Foundation.
-The artist often works with fashion houses, including Armani, Ralph Lauren and Pepe Jeans.
+The artist often works with fashion houses, including Armani and Ralph Lauren.
 She has collaborated with photographer Terry O’Neill and reworked Bill Wyman’s documentary photography of the Rolling Stones using her distinctive technique on vintage fabric.

 File Download: pamglew-full-bio-april201.pdf